skx/markdownshare.com/README.md

 ----------

-Deployment should be pretty straightforward, there is a sample Apache2 virtual-host file provided beneath the `docker/` directory.
+Deployment should be pretty straightforward, there is a sample Apache2 virtual-host file provided beneath the [docker sub-directory](docker/).

-As the name might suggest the software runs under `docker` too, via the provided Dockerfile.
+As the name might suggest the software runs under `docker` too, via the provided [Dockerfile](Dockerfile), although it does require you to manually start the daemons.

 Live Demo